You are here

-If additional certification is required by the importing country, medicine sponsors can apply to the TGA for a Certificate of Pharmaceutical Product (CPP), a Certificate of Listed Products (CLP) or a Certificate of Exempt Product (CEP).
+If additional certification is required by the importing country, medicine sponsors can apply to the TGA for a Certificate of Pharmaceutical Product (CPP) or a Certificate of Listed Products (CLP).
 These certificates are issued under section 58 of the Act and are based on the World Health Organisation (WHO) scheme on the quality of pharmaceutical products moving in international commerce.

-Applications for CPP, CLP or CEP are submitted electronically through TBS.
+Applications for CPP and CLP are submitted electronically through TBS.

 The Australian regulatory guidelines for medical devices (ARGMD) are currently under review.

 Certificates of free sale and export certificates are documents supplied by the Therapeutic Goods Administration (TGA) outlining that the relevant products are included in ARTG and are either able to be freely sold within Australia or are able to be exported from Australia.